bboyle/form-validation/README.md

 * documentation!!
 * separate highlight script to a separate repo
+* separate submit suppression into a separate repo?
 * html5 validation for test pages
 * cucumber acceptance tests
 * test against different versions of jquery